Monthly Bird Walks

-On the first Saturday of each month, bird walks start at the bottom of Lorimer Road (west end) at the Valley Trail.
+On the first Saturday of each month, bird walks start at the bottom of Lorimer Road (across from the Catholic Church at 6299 Lorimer Rd.) at the Valley Trail.
 The walk is along the Valley Trail to Rainbow Park, covering many types of habitat.
 This walk is free and open to anyone interested in birds.
 You'll be joined by birding experts who compile a detailed inventory list on year round bird activity.
 In summer the start time is 7 am and in the winter it is 8 or 9 am.

 Whistler Birding Guide 2018